knaw-huc/iisg-metadata-overviews/archives/README.md

 ### ead2rico
 XSLT stylesheets used to transform.

-## Loader
+## Future work

-Shell script building a zip-file from the files in `transformed/`.
-The zip-file can be uploaded to druid (for now manually, automate it in the future)
+### Needed additions

-## future work
+* Write a script `cleaner.py` that checks and cleans the bookkeeping
-Write a script `cleaner.py` that checks and cleans the bookkeeping
+* Write a script to upload the result to a triple store, create a HDT file or something

-## Potential additions
+### Potential additions
 * validator.py
 * patcher.py